Skip to main content

 Focusing on a niche will also help to focus your marketing efforts.

-Knowing exactly the type of customer you’re targeting will take your marketing strategy from a machine gun approach—where you take a general aim and hope to win some clients—to a silver bullet approach—where you choose exactly the high-value clients you want to secure and focus your efforts on them.
+Knowing exactly the type of client you’re targeting will take your marketing strategy from a machine gun approach—where you take a general aim and hope to win some clients—to a silver bullet approach—where you choose exactly the high-value clients you want to secure and focus your efforts on them.

 Choosing a market niche